 Considering the fact that we snooze in the dark, you might not think that exposure to light has much, if anything, to do with the quality of your sleep.
 But that couldn’t be further from the truth.

 The body’s internal clock—the one that dictates when you wake up and when you feel tired—is dictated by the 24-hour cycle of day and night.
-When the hypothalamus—the brain gland that regulates sleep and energy—senses changing light cues, it tells your body to produce more or less of the sleep hormone melatonin.
+When the suprachiasmatic nucleus—the brain area that operates as the body’s master clock for sleep-wake and all sorts of other biological functions—senses changing light cues, it tells your body to produce more or less of the sleep hormone melatonin.
 During the day, you produce less melatonin so you feel energized and alert.
 At night, you produce more melatonin so you feel sleepy.

-That’s why natural light exposure can help you sleep better.
+That’s why natural light exposure during the day can help you sleep better.
 But if the only time you see the sun is when you’re walking to or from your car, you might not be getting enough.

 Skeptical?
 When Brazilian researchers compared workers who had windows in their offices to workers whose offices were windowless, the results were striking.
 Compared to windowless workers, workers with windows had lower levels of melatonin at 8:00 A.M., when they needed to be alert for work.